the-easy-developer/react-crud/README.md

+# json-server

+make sure you have json-server@0.17.4 globally installed in order to run this code

+- run json-server with db.json file
+- run this app using the dev cmd

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.